Love-Kogasa/Cirno-Chat-V2.0/README.md

 ##Copyright information##

-Attention: Background image author (keta)
+Attention: Background image by keta

 This work is a second creation of the Oriental Project